KiboOst/AC_MPS_Presets/README.md

 ### Requirement

 You will need Content Manager and Custom Shader Patch installed.

-Your MPS Encoder must be set to Pulse mode.
+Your MPS Encoder must be set to **Pulse mode** so that changing position send a unique button id.
 In AC settings/control, you should see a button lighting up when rotating the encoder, just like when pressing a standard button.

 <img src="/assets/doc2.jpg" width="400">